jorgevee/fournex/README.md

    - Create a new Postgres database and user
    - Update the `DATABASE_URL` environment variable in `.env` file

+   We recommend using Supabase for managing your Postgres database due to its ease of use and powerful features.

 5. Run migrations